Harvest Moon: A Wonderful Life: Plot

-Harvest Moon: A Wonderful Life begins with the player moving to the city to inherit an abandoned farm in Forget-Me-Not Valley.
-A man named Takakura provides them a house, some seeds, and a cow for free.
-He explains the player the basics of farming from this point on.
+Harvest Moon: A Wonderful Life begins with the male player (who is by default named Mark) moving to the city to inherit an abandoned farm in Forget-Me-Not Valley.
+A man named Takakura, who is an old friend of his father, provides him a house, some seeds, and a cow for free.
+He explains the player the basics of farming and introduces him to the villagers from this point on.

+The game has up to six chapters.
+By the end of the first chapter, the player must marry one of the bachelorettes or else the game will end, which will also occur if the player fails his married life, resulting in a divorce.
+After marriage, he will have a son who will grow older as time passes.
+The son's career can be swayed through certain actions.
+In the end of the final chapter, the son becomes a full grown adult and the player dies of unnatural causes, leaving his family and friends devastated.
+The son will then undergo his career depending on the player's actions.

 Related games

 An updated version titled Oh!
 A Wonderful Life was released in Japan for the PlayStation 2 in November 2004.
 The English version was titled A Wonderful Life Special Edition and released in late 2005.
 While very similar to the original version of A Wonderful Life, some extra items and events were added in addition to an updated soundtrack.
-The most notable changes were the ability to have a daughter, the ability to marry Lumina, and the ability to continue playing after death.
+The most notable changes were the ability to have a daughter instead of a son, the ability to marry Lumina, and the ability to continue playing after death.
 On May 16, 2017, it was announced that a remake of the Special Edition was scheduled for the PS4 with a tentative 2017 release planned.

+In July 2005, Another Wonderful Life, which consists of a female protagonist (named Pony by default), was released.
+In this game, the player instead meets Takakura on the beach before heading to the farm.
+The rest of the story is the same, except the player must marry one of the bachelors.

 Marvelous Interactive released a remake version of A Wonderful Life under the Story of Seasons main title on June 27, 2023.
 In this game, the main characters' default names are Sion and Maya, some of the characters have different names and appearances, the farm itself along with some of the locations also have a few changes, the chapters have been renamed, and new scenes are included.
 The intro begins with Takakura receiving a letter from the player before meeting them at the village entrance and escorting them to the farm.
 The player can marry any of the bachelors or bachelorettes from the previous versions, regardless of gender, along with an additional bachelor, Gordy.